 Components of compensation Amounts Remarks Supplementary pension scheme €131,658 (total IFRS value of performance-based shares with internal and external performance conditions) €131,708 (payment in cash of 5% of the fixed and variable annual compensation) Pursuant to the the Board of Directors' decision at its meeting of 31 August 2016, in respect of his supplementary retirement plan, Mr Alexandre Ricard receives an annual component equal to 10% of his fixed and variable annual compensation in the form of a grant of performance-based shares (5%) and cash (5%).
 This decision was approved by the Shareholders' Meeting of 17 November 2016 (16th resolution).
 Grant of: 511 performance-based shares, subject to an internal condition, and 819 performance-based shares, subject to internal and external conditions.
-The performance, presence and lock-in conditions applicable to these allocations are the same as those provided for in the Group's overall performance-based share allocation plan in force on the grant date (described in the subsections "Allocation of stock options" and "Allocation of performance-based shares" in Section 2.8.4 above).
-On the same principle as for grants of performance-based shares, Mr Alexandre Ricard is subject to lock-in obligations (see the subsection "Stock option and performance-based share allocation policy" in Section 2.8.4 above).
+The performance, presence and lock-in conditions applicable to these allocations are the same as those provided for in the Group's overall performance-based shares' in Section 2.8.4 above).
+On the same principle as for grants of performance-based shares, Mr Alexandre Ricard is subject to lock-in obligations (see the subsection "Stock option and performance-based share allocation play: in Section 2.8.4 above).
 Mr Alexandre Ricard has undertaken to invest the cash payment, net of social security contributions and tax, in investment vehicles dedicated to financing his supplementary pension.
 Collective healthcare and welfare schemes Mr Alexandre Ricard qualifies for the collective healthcare and welfare schemes offered by the Company under the same terms as those applicable to the category of employees to which he belongs for the determination of his welfare benefits and other additional components of his compensation.
 In accordance with the regulated agreements and commitments procedure, the items above were approved by the Shareholders' Meeting of 17 November 2016 (5th resolution).
-Other benefits €7,417 Mr Alexandre Ricard benefits from a company car.
+Other benefits €7,417 • Mr Alexandre Ricard benefits from a company car.
+N/A: Not applicable